Dynamic Variation:

 Troll adventures

-Check out several destinations devoted to trolls and other fairytale creatures!
+There are many destinations devoted to trolls and other fairytale creatures.

-Get to know the 150 trolls in the Hunderfossen Fairytale Theme Park, packed with rides, adventure, Norwegian folklore and, of course, trolls!
-Sure to be a fun troll time for the whole family.
+Get to know the 150 trolls in the Hunderfossen Fairytale Theme Park, which is packed with rides, adventures, Norwegian folklore and of course, trolls!
+It's sure to be a fun troll time for the whole family.

 ... you can even dine with the Trolls in the Troll Hall!

-Want to see trolls through augmentet reality?
-Then take a trip to the Troll Museum in Tromsø, it will bring you closer to the magic of these creatures!
+Want to see trolls through augmented reality?
+Visit the Troll Museum in Tromsø, it will bring you closer to the magic of these creatures!

 Or are you ready for a real adventure in an escape maze?
 The Troll Dungeon in Valldal is easy to enter, but can you find the way out?